DataRaptor/drift-discord/README.md

 Furthermore, the services will deploy to the links in the `Overview` section.

-I use GCP because I refuse to pay for prime and have an AWS account.
-The services are containerized so deploy them where you want to if you have an account and those serverless.yaml configs.
+I use Google Cloud Platform because I refuse to pay for prime and have an AWS account.
+The services are containerized so deploy them where you want, iff you have an AWS account and those juicy serverless.yaml configs.

 ## User Data Considerations